yast-client/harbour-yast-client/README.md

 ## Contribute

-If you want to contribute bug fixes, improvements, new features etc. please create a pull request (PR).
-PRs are always welcome and will be reviewed as soon as possible, but may take some time. :)
+You can contribute to YAST in many ways.
+If you found a bug, or want to suggest an improvement of a new feature, you can create an issue on GitHub.
+You can also join the [YAST discussion group](https://t.me/+Tz72Lf_eKeVlYmVi) and share your idea there.

+If you know how to code and want to fix a bug, add a new feature or something else, you can submit pull requests to YAST, (and, if needed, YAST's core library, [yaqtlib](https://github.com/yast-client/yaqtlib)), which is very welcome.

+Another way to contribute is to translate the app to your language.
+You can do so by downloading the `.ts` file for your language, editing it manually or using Qt Linguist, after which forking YAST, changing the file's contents in your fork and finally submitting a pull request with the changes.
+If you are starting a new translation, simply take an existing translation file as a reference, rename it to `harbour-yast-client-<language code>.ts`, change the language code in the file, translate it as usual and submit a PR with the translation file added.

-**YAST Client currently has a strict AI (LLM) policy.** You can use AI for researching, learning, troubleshooting and more.
-However, AI-generated code blocks are strictly **prohibited**.
-So are comments, any `.md` files and Git commit messages. *These rules are subject to change.*
+**YAST Client currently has a strict AI (LLM) policy.** You can use AI for researching, learning, troubleshooting, debugging and similar purposes.
+However, if your PR heavily contains AI-generated code blocks, it may get closed, as such code is often prone to errors and bad styling.
+It is also strictly prohibited to include any AI-generated text blocks in Markdown files. *These rules are subject to change.*